-It’s time to fire up the bbq, gather family and friends, and celebrate summer this weekend all across the Sunshine State.
+It’s time to fire up the bbq, gather family and friends, and celebrate summer this weekend with fireworks in Florida.
 However you celebrate the 4th of July, turn your eyes skywards after night falls and you’re sure to see fireworks light up the night sky.

 In a state as big as ours, it’s hard to include all of the light in the sky shows that will take place this weekend.
-Here, we take a look at 19 spots to watch 4th of July fireworks in Florida.
+Here, we take a look at 25 best spots to watch 4th of July fireworks all across Florida.

-The town of Milton on Florida’s pandhandle comes alive this weekend with its Riverfest along the Riverwalk and historic downtown area.
+The town of Milton on Florida’s pandhandle comes alive on July 4 with its Riverfest along the Riverwalk and historic downtown area.
 The all-day, family-friendly event on the 4th features its popular Great Mill Town Duck Race and ends with a fireworks show over the Blackwater River.

 Panama City Beach

 Get not one but two nights of fireworks in Panama City Beach!
 The Light Up the Gulf fireworks show on July 3 launches from behind the Boardwalk Beach Resort condos, and on July 4 it’s the Star Spangled Spectacular at 9 p.m. from the Russell-Fields City Pier and M.B.
 Miller County Pier.

 Florida’s capital city presents Celebrate America from 7 – 10 p.m. on July 4 at Tom Brown Park.
 The grand finale of the family-friendly event starts at 9:45 p.m., and the fireworks show will be accompanied by the Tallahassee Symphony Orchestra.

 Wherever you find yourself in Jacksonville, chances are that you’ll be able to see the city’s July 4th Fireworks show light up the sky.
 This year, fireworks will launch from spots throughout the city so you can watch from the comfort of your backyard, if you choose.